thordur-petur/KEST2VW05BU-H-t---Windows-verkefni/README.md

 it is all the things conected to the computer and everything in the computer. you would use this to see if something is conecting

-## 11.3.1.11 Lab - Monitor and Manage System Resources - Sleppa Windows Defender hlutanum, byrja á Part 2 (print spooler) -not done
+## 11.3.1.11 Lab - Monitor and Manage System Resources - Sleppa Windows Defender hlutanum, byrja á Part 2 (print spooler)
 ### Record a listed printer below
 Fax
 microsoft print to pdf